millakortelainen/horseAlgorithm/documentation/week-reports/week-report-2.md

   ## What have you done this week?

  This week I started coding.
 Setting up gradle project took most of my time.
 The horse algorithm is now in walking skeleton phase.
-It has some functionalities yet it is quite raw still.

  ## How has the project progressed?